In-N-Out Burger: Expansion

 On November 24, 2020, In-N-Out signaled that it was in the early stages of opening a store in Idaho.
 The first store in the state opened in Meridian in December 2023.
 In-N-Out later expressed interest in opening additional stores in Boise and Nampa, as well as a second location in Meridian.
 The company pursued various locations around Portland, Oregon, which were rejected or stalled due to development issues; a location in Ridgefield, Washington, the first in Washington state, was announced in 2024.
 The location in Ridgefield, Washington opened on August 20, 2025, becoming the first in the state.
+A second Washington state location opened on April 23, 2026 in Vancouver, Washington.
+A location in Hillsboro, Oregon is expected to open in June 2026.

-On January 10, 2023, Tennessee governor Bill Lee and In-N-Out president Lynsi Snyder announced that a new hub would be built in Franklin, Tennessee, to open by 2026, and restaurants in the Southeast, beginning in the Nashville area.
-It is the company's first eastern hub and will involve a $125.5 million investment.
+On January 10, 2023, Tennessee governor Bill Lee and In-N-Out president Lynsi Snyder announced that a new hub would be built in Franklin, Tennessee, to supply restaurants in the Southeast, beginning in the Nashville area.
+It is the company's first eastern hub and involved a $125.5 million investment.
+The first Nashville locations opened in December 2025.

+On June 9, 2026, In-N-Out opened another location on the Las Vegas strip, located at BLVD.
+While the location does not have a drive thru, it is In-N-Out's second largest location (behind Barstow, California) at 8,000 square feet.

 In-N-Out is planning to expand to New Mexico by 2027, with locations in Albuquerque.
 After expanding to New Mexico, In-N-Out will have a presence in every state in the Southwest.

-Counties with at least one In-N-Out location (as of March 2020, with some later updates) Since 1992, In-N-Out has expanded beyond California to Arizona, Nevada, Texas, Utah, Oregon, Colorado, Idaho, and, most recently, Washington.
+Counties with at least one In-N-Out location (as of March 2020, with some later updates) Since 1992, In-N-Out has expanded beyond California to Arizona, Nevada, Texas, Utah, Oregon, Colorado, Idaho, Washington, and most recently, Tennessee.